WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 An absolutely lucky lightning shot taken from my front porch as a rain storm moved from south to north over Phoenix, AZ.
 Paul D. Maley photo.
 ALL RIGHTS RESERVED.
 11/6/19.

-A typical sunset.
+Another day in paradise.
 All photos are by Paul D. Maley unless otherwise noted.

 I always wanted to live in Arizona and in 2016 that became possible.
 Here are some of the pros and cons of living in Arizona and in particular Carefree which is located north of Phoenix.